SSchwartz214/url_shortener/README.md

 * To view locally:
 ```
+$ redis-server
+$ bundle exec sidekiq
 $ rails s

-visit 'localhost:3000' in your browser
+Then visit 'localhost:3000' in your browser
 ```
 * How to run the test suite
 ```